Lastique/std-cxx-proposals/extended-offsetof-v2/d0000-extended-offsetof-v2.md

 This paper inherits much of the motivation presented in [P0545R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0545r0.html) and refers to that document to avoid duplication.
 Some of the sections from that proposal are updated by this proposal, as noted in the text.

-# 2. Motivation and Scope
+# 2. Impact on the Standard

+This proposal is a pure extension to the C++ language and standard library.
+Its intent is to define behavior that was previously not defined, in a way that most current implementations already work.
+No existing valid portable code is made invalid or changes its behavior.

+# 3. Design Decisions

+## 3.1.
+Trivially-copyable and Non-trivially-copyable Types

+[P0545R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0545r0.html), Sections 4.1 and 4.2, described that trivially-copyable types are already de-facto required to be compatible with `offsetof` by the current standard.
+Presence of non-trivial copy constructors and assignment operators also pose no difference to the object data layout in the current implementations.
+This makes those categories of types an easy extension.

-## 2.1.
-Classes with Virtual Functions and Virtual Base Classes
+## 3.2.
+Classes with Virtual Functions and/or Virtual Base Classes

 Unlike [P0545R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0545r0.html), this proposal aims to add `offsetof` support for all classes, including those with virtual functions and virtual base classes.
 Although such classes are not suitable for data exchange, there may be use cases where `offsetof` would still be useful.
 For example, an algorithm supporting heterogenous input (e.g. elements of different types in a heterogenous intrusive sequence) could be implemented more efficiently if it had information about offsets to the relevant data in the elements of the sequence.
 The alternative implementations typically involve some sort of visitation and dynamic dispatch, which is likely more expensive in terms of performance and code size than pointer manipulation using offsets.

 Another reason to support `offsetof` for as many categories of types as possible is to reduce the learning curve for less experienced programmers.
 The topic of `offsetof`, including why it doesn't support types other than standard-layout classes, is recurring on resources like StackOverflow ([a](https://stackoverflow.com/questions/1129894/why-cant-you-use-offsetof-on-non-pod-structures-in-c) [few](https://stackoverflow.com/questions/13180842/how-to-calculate-offset-of-a-class-member-at-compile-time) [examples](https://stackoverflow.com/questions/177885/looking-for-something-similar-to-offsetof-for-non-pod-types)).
 There is clearly a need in such functionality, and the lack of official support by the standard `offsetof` leads to attempts to work around the limitation, often involving undefined behavior and non-portable compiler-specific tricks.

-# 3. Impact on the Standard

-This proposal is a pure extension to the C++ language and standard library.
-Its intent is to define behavior that was previously not defined, in a way that most current implementations already work.
-No existing valid portable code is made invalid or changes its behavior.

-# 4. Design Decisions

-## 4.1.
-Trivially-copyable and Non-trivially-copyable Types

-[P0545R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0545r0.html), Sections 4.1 and 4.2, described that trivially-copyable types are already de-facto required to be compatible with `offsetof` by the current standard.
-Presence of non-trivial copy constructors and assignment operators also pose no difference to the object data layout in the current implementation.
-This makes those categories of types an easy extension.

-## 4.2.
-Classes with Virtual Functions and/or Virtual Base Classes

-The most common implementation of virtual functions involves a virtual function table (vtable), a pointer to which is stored as a hidden data member in class objects.
-Like virtual functions, virtual base classes also typically introduce a hidden data member (vtordisp).
+The most common implementation of virtual functions involves a virtual function table (vftable), a pointer to which is stored as a hidden data member in class objects.
+Like virtual functions, virtual base classes also typically introduce a hidden data member (vbtable).
 This member is used to obtain the address of the virtual base class subobject at runtime.
+When both virtual functions and virtual base classes are used, some compilers may add yet another hidden member (vtordisp).
 The size and position of these hidden members are constant, so they do not preclude `offsetof` from working as expected.

 It is possible that other implementations of virtual functions or virtual base classes exist.
 However, the author is not aware of implementations that make non-static data member layout for a given class a runtime property that is not available at compile time.
 Such a design would compilcate ABI definition and likely have significant performance consequences with no apparent benefits.
 Therefore, the author considers such a design unlikely to be implemented and not worth allowing for, compared to the benefit from the improved support for `offsetof`.

-Provided the above, it is possible to to calculate the offset of a data member at compile time given that the final type of the complete object is known.
+Provided the above, it is possible to to calculate the offset of a data member at compile time given that the type of the most derived object is known.
 In this case the compiler has full knowledge of layout of non-static data members in the object and does not require runtime resolution of the address of the base class subobject.
 Fortunately, the way `offsetof` is defined in the [C standard](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1570.pdf) (7.19/3), to which C++ refers in [support.types.layout]/1, it is compatible with this precondition:

 <blockquote><p>
 The macros are [...]; and